God Told Me To

 God Told Me To (released in some theatrical markets as Demon) is a 1976 science fiction horror film written, directed, and produced by Larry Cohen.
 Like many of Cohen's films, it was shot on location in New York City and incorporates aspects of the police procedural.
+The film depicts sniper attacks, mass stabbings, mass shootings, and familicides performed by seemingly normal people, who all claim that God told them to kill.
+A religious NYPD detective suspects that the perpetrators were influenced by a cult leader with apparent psychic powers.
+During the investigation, the detective also investigates his own past and the identity of his birth mother.
+He discovers that both he and the cult leader were the result of mysterious virgin births.

 Plot

 In New York City, a gunman perched atop a water tower opens fire with a .22 caliber rifle on the crowded streets below, randomly killing fifteen pedestrians.
 Peter Nicholas, a devout Catholic NYPD detective, climbs the tower to talk to the sniper.
 Before jumping to his death, the gunman tells Nicholas that "God told" him to commit the murders.

 Although traumatized by the attack, Nicholas investigates a series of seemingly unpremeditated murders that follow: a mass stabbing at a supermarket, a mass shooting by a police officer at a St. Patrick's Day parade, and a man who murders his wife and children.
 They have all been committed by a variety of unconnected, seemingly normal assailants who claim that God told them to kill.
 Nicholas learns that one of the murderers knew a long-haired young man named Bernard Phillips.
 When Nicholas visits Phillips' address, Phillips' mother assaults Nicholas with a knife, but she dies during the attack by falling down a flight of stairs.
 She turns out to have been a virgin and to have once claimed she was abducted by aliens.
 Nicholas' superiors refuse to acknowledge a religious motivation for the murders and suspend him, so he leaks this story to the press, causing a panic.

 A corrupt high-level NYPD officer is stabbed to death by Zero, a gangster he had betrayed.
 Zero disguises the murder as one of the "God" killings; however, Nicholas correctly deduces that it is a cover for a non-connected murder, noting that the previous killers all remained where they committed their crimes and accepted being arrested or shot (or committing suicide) after confessing that "God told them to" commit the atrocities.

 A group of wealthy religious cultists are in thrall to Bernard Phillips and are aware that Phillips is influencing the murderers as he contacts and controls them via psychic powers while informing them of each impending atrocity.
 Phillips has one of the members invite Nicholas to join them, but when Nicholas asks whether the follower knows about Phillips' mother, the follower suffers convulsions and drops dead.